dailydotdev/docs/docs/key-features/community-picks.md

 If the article you submitted has a valid URL and doesn't already exist you will get a confirmation that you will be notified by email about the request status.

 #### Email confirmation
 After a short while (up to an hour) you should receive an email telling you that your article submission was successful.
-In this email you will find a link to the article on daily.dev.
+In this email, you will find a link to the article on daily.dev.

 You can then leave a comment telling people why you added it to the Community Picks if you want!